 In Index, however, the average commute to work is quite long.
 On average, people spend 37.39 minutes each day getting to work, which is significantly higher than the national average.

-Index is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Index does not have a public transit system used by locals to get to and from work.

 The population of Index has a very low overall level of education: only 7.77% of people over 25 hold a 4-year college degree or higher.